-CBDC Universal Equity, Inc., a wholly-owned subsidiary of the Company, is a taxable entity ("Taxable Subsidiary").
-The Taxable Subsidiary permits the Company to hold equity investments in portfolio companies which are "pass through" entities for tax purposes and continues to comply with the "source income" requirements contained in RIC tax provisions of the Code.
-The Taxable Subsidiary is not consolidated with the Company for income tax purposes and may generate income tax expense, benefit, and the related tax assets and liabilities, as a result of its ownership of certain portfolio investments.
+CBDC Universal Equity, Inc. and First Eagle OEMG Investor, Inc., are wholly-owned subsidiaries of the Company, and taxable entities ("Taxable Subsidiaries").
+The Taxable Subsidiaries permit the Company to hold equity investments in portfolio companies which are "pass through" entities for tax purposes and continues to comply with the "source income" requirements contained in RIC tax provisions of the Code.
+The Taxable Subsidiaries are not consolidated with the Company for income tax purposes and may generate income tax expense, benefit, and the related tax assets and liabilities, as a result of its ownership of certain portfolio investments.
 The income tax expense, or benefit, if any, and related tax assets and liabilities are reflected in the Company's consolidated financial statements.